jadeshi/SentRNA/README.md

 The training data supplied to SentRNA/run.py via the --input_data argument should be a .pkl of a list, where each element is also a list and contains information about a single puzzle solution in the following format:
 [puzzle name, dot-bracket structure, puzzle solution, locked bases].

-Example: ['Hairpin', '(((...)))', 'CCCAAAGGG', 'ooooooooo']
+Example: ['Hairpin', '(((....)))', 'CCCAAAAGGG', 'oooooooooo']

 Alternatively, you can also give it a text file, with each line having the above information, separated by commas and arbitrary whitespace:

-Example: Hairpin   ,    (((...)))   ,   CCCAAAGGG   ,   ooooooooo
+Example: Hairpin   ,    (((....)))   ,   CCCAAAAGGG   ,   oooooooooo

 If you're using the text input format, you can also include just the name and the dot bracket.
 If you do this, the puzzle solution and locked bases parts will be set to placeholders (all A's and all o's respectively).
-This is used in situations such as testing a trained model, when there is no puzzle solution and locked bases are ignored.
+This is for situations such as testing a model on a puzzle with no locked bases.

 The dataset used previously to train all SentRNA models is a list of player solutions spanning all single-state Progression puzzles and several Lab puzzles.
 This is located in data/train/eterna_complete_ss.pkl.
 Currently, given a dataset with n unique puzzles, SentRNA uses subsets of puzzles 1 to n-3 for training, n-2 for initial validation, and n for initial testing.
 Please keep this in mind if you want to train models using your own datasets.